Table of Contents

 Types of Clauses Found in a Company Constitution

-Although a company decides what matters to include in their constitution, it will typically address the following:
+Although your company will decide what matters to include in the constitution, it will typically address the following:

 - Type of Company: What type of business structure is your company?
-Most commonly, Australian companies are a Pty Ltd with at least one shareholder with a limited number of shares.
+Most commonly, Australian companies are Pty Ltd, with at least one shareholder with a limited number of shares.

 - Shares: Has your company issued different types of shares that attract specific conditions?
-For example, the company may have issued Ordinary Shares, A Preference Shares and B Preference Shares which all hold different voting rights at meetings, rights to dividends and also to the repayment of the shareholder’s investment on the winding up of a company.
+For example, the company may have issued Ordinary Shares, A Preference Shares and B Preference Shares which all hold different voting rights at meetings, rights to dividends, and the repayment of the shareholder’s investment on the winding up of a company.